Last updated on 18 September 2021

 MariaDB 10.1 introduced the

-ON by default.
+by default, even if it can cause unpredictable behaviour.
 Instead, I recommend to set it to

 MySQL 8.0 introduced a better variable: